 Nonetheless, Hansen is a confirmed bachelor who enjoys his jet-set life traveling around the world to play poker from his home base in Monaco.

-In recent years Gus has dabbled in running a music festival in his native Denmark (it, us also didn't go too well) and opening up a racket sports training gym.
+In recent years Gus has dabbled in running a music festival in his native Denmark (it didn't go too well).
 He also also still a very good Racketlon player - a Danish favorite which has players compete in table tennis, badminton, tennis and squash.

 Gus has been very selective with his poker play in recent years and his biggest cash lately is still his 3rd-place finish in the 2012 Aussie Millions Main Event.

 In a sign he may be slowly working his way back into the game, Gus appeared on an episode of the re-booted Poker After Dark in 2018.

 "Gus is often mischaracterized as a hyper-aggressive player when he is actually an active or loose player.